earthians/marley/README.md

 ### Documentation

-Complete documentation for Frappe Health is available at https://frappehealth.com/docs
+Complete documentation for Marley Health is available at https://frappehealth.com/docs

 ### License

 GNU GPL V3.
-See [license.txt](https://github.com/frappe/health/blob/develop/license.txt) for more information.
+See [license.txt](https://github.com/earthians/marley/blob/develop/license.txt) for more information.

 ### Credits

-Frappe Health module is initially developed by Earthians.
-Currently, it is developed & maintained by Frappe Team and community contributors.
+Marley Health module is developed & maintained by Earthians and community contributors.